persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-10-ml-dot-net-predict-temperaturer.md

   - c#
 ---

-Artificial Intelligence, Machine Learning and Deep Learning
+.NET 8 Console App to predict the global temperature using ML.NET with C#

-Predict the global temperature using ML.NET with C#
+Explore Artificial Intelligence, Machine Learning and Deep Learning

 This is a console application using Microsoft’s Machine Learning framework ML.NET to predict the global temperatures

 Singular Spectrum Analysis (SSA) model for univariate time-series forecasting using the method "ForecastBySsa" of the class "TimeSeriesCatalog" for training the Model

-<a href="https://github.com/persteenolsen/GlobalTemperatureML" target="_blank">The code at GitHub</a>
+<a href="https://github.com/persteenolsen/dotnet-8-global-temperature-ml" target="_blank">The code at GitHub</a>